INT114 Travel Policy

 Sec.
 7 Other Expenses

 a) Airport Parking.
-Employees based in Austin may park in the lot or garage of their choice; however, maximum reimbursement will be limited to the daily close-in (uncovered) parking fee charged at Austin-Bergstrom International Airport.
+Employees based in Austin may park in the lot or garage of their choice at or near Austin-Bergstrom International Airport for business-related travel and reasonable parking expenses will be reimbursed.

 b) Valet Parking.
 Itemized charges for valet parking may be reimbursed if the traveler is staying at the lodging establishment or attending a conference at the establishment; otherwise, the expense is considered personal and is non-reimbursable.